sohdonald/hamster-rangers/notes.md

 review how to work in branch workflow and merge

+make a mobile first view, use percentages to make it work check out tailwind

 don't sort your states, sort the copy of the arrays sortedRangers.sort()